 Activities and Events

 Just because our upcoming travel program has been postponed, doesn't mean you still can't participate in culturally-rich exchanges.
 Now we are bringing the world to you; and through the means which you most embrace—social media.
-Join our casual, yet instructive exchanges that are available with international students, instructors, and/or global community members via our Online Escapes - online classes and experiencesnew window.
+Join our casual, yet instructive exchanges that are available with international students, instructors, and/or global community members via our Travel Talk Webinars and Virtual Escapesnew window.

 “Lanterns Across the Sky” Global Essay Contest for Faculty and Students